Lajos Kossuth: Attempted leadership in exile

 After returning from America to Europe, he lived permanently in London for eight years, where he gained many important connections in British parliamentary, writer and journalistic circles.
 He also liaised with circles of French, Italian, Russian, German, and Polish emigrants, most notably Giuseppe Mazzini and Stanisław Gabriel Worcell, who were influential in organizing unsubstantiated uprising attempts in the early 1850s.
-In the following years, Kossuth expected that the conflicts between the great powers would still make it possible to liberate Hungary, and therefore he had even several personal talks with emperor Napoleon III in Paris.
+In the following years, Kossuth expected that the conflicts between the great powers would still make it possible to liberate Hungary, and therefore he had even several personal talks with Emperor Napoleon III in Paris.

 He made a close connection with his friend Giuseppe Mazzini, by whom, with some misgiving, he was persuaded to join the Revolutionary Committee.
 Quarrels of a kind only too common among exiles followed.

 He watched with anxiety every opportunity of once more freeing his country from Austria.
 An attempt to organize a Hungarian legion during the Crimean War was stopped; but in 1859, he entered into negotiations with Napoleon III, left England for Italy and began the organization of a Hungarian legion, which was to make a descent on the coast of Dalmatia.
 The Peace of Villafranca made that impossible.
 There were still significant international forces supporting the Habsburgs to maintain their empire, because Austria was seen as an important element in the balance of great powers.

 Gradually, his autocratic style and uncompromising outlook destroyed any real influence among the Hungarian expatriate community.
 Other Hungarian exiles protested against his appearing to claim to be the only national hero of the revolution.
 Count Kázmér Batthyány attacked him in The Times, and Bertalan Szemere, who had been prime minister under him, published a bitter criticism of his acts and character, accusing him of arrogance, cowardice and duplicity.
 Hungarians were especially offended by his continuing use of the title of Regent.
-Kossuth considered the use of his regent title constitutionally justified until the next democratic elections will happen in Hungary.
-Accordingly, he used his title until the 1868 elections in Hungary.
+Kossuth considered the use of his regent title constitutionally justified until the next democratic elections in Hungary.
+Accordingly, he used his title until the 1869 Hungarian parliamentary election.